 2. Rejuvenating FDA food regulation

 to reduce chronic food illness caused by highly processed foods.
-We will advocate for FDA regulation of food ingredients, additives, and processes such as trans-fat, sodium, refined carbohydrates, and sweeteners that are making most Americans sick, driving up medical debt, and reducing military readiness.
-We will seek an FDA investigation, regulatory action, and rule-making on the harms of today’s foods.
+We will advocate for FDA regulation of food ingredients, additives, and processes such as trans-fat, sodium, refined carbohydrates, sweeteners, and flavors that are making most Americans sick, driving up medical debt, and reducing military readiness.
+We will seek an FDA investigation, regulatory action, and rule-making on the harms of today’s highly processed foods.

 To learn more about this topic, read the article linked below written by our founders— Bill Frist, Jerome Adams, and Jerold Mande.